mxcl/YOLOKit/README.markdown

 =======
 YOLOKit is a delightful library for enumerating Foundation objects.

-You only live once: let’s write better code.
+You only live once: let’s code expressively.

 Chainable, Dot-notated, Ruby-like Enumeration